 Bard has pledged to achieve climate neutrality by 2035.

-By signing the Carbon Commitment (formerly ACUPCC) in 2009, President Bostein agreed to launch an ambitious and important process to achieve carbon neutrality and “actions to make climate neutrality and sustainability a part of the curriculum and other educational experience for all students.”
+By signing the ACUPCC Climate Commitment, now Carbon Commitment, in 2008, President Botstein agreed to launch an ambitious and important process to achieve carbon neutrality at the college and “actions to make climate neutrality and sustainability a part of the curriculum and other educational experience for all students.”

 Energy, Facilities, and Climate

 Bard has taken large steps to increase its energy efficiency, most notably a campus-wide upgrade of inside lighting to LED and high-efficiency fluorescent technology, with plans to upgrade all external building, path, and street lighting to LED.
 Bard also has completed several renewable energy projects, including a large-scale, 280kW solar photovoltaic array near the athletic fields, solar thermal hot water systems at Keene and Tremblay Dormitories, and a 9kW solar electric system at South Hall Dormitory.